Forgottenit/retro/README.md

 5. As a site owner, I want to be able to send newsletters to subscribers, so that I can keep them engaged and informed about new products or promotions and updates to create an ongoing relationship with them.

 6. As a site owner, I want to have a system that alerts me when my stock is running low or completely sold so that I can order more stock in time.

+7. As a Site Owner, I want to provide a secure login functionality, so that users can access their accounts and engage with the site.
 </details>

 <details>